 Malignant tumors usually grow fast and invade surrounding tissue.
 They require treatment and close monitoring.
 Malignant tumors originating from the brain and spinal cord rarely spread to other areas of your body, but they can come back after treatment.
 Metastases are also considered malignant.

 According to the World Health Organization, there are more than 120 types of central nervous system tumors.

-Gliomas are the most common type of brain tumor in adults.
-They form in the glial cells, which support the nerves in your brain and spine.
+Gliomas are the most common type of primary brain tumor in adults.
+They originate from glial cells, which support the nerves in your brain and spine.
 There are several types of glioma and are categorized based on what glial cell type they originated from and how malignant they are.

-Glioblastoma is the most common type of glioma.
-It usually forms in your cerebrum, the largest part of your brain.
-It can also start in your spine.
-Glioblastomas make their own blood vessels, and can quickly grow and invade nearby areas.
+Glioblastoma is the most common and most malignant type of glioma.
+They can grow quickly and invade nearby areas.
 About 14,000 people in the US are diagnosed each year.